luci/recipes-py/README.recipes.md

   coerce_negative_duration (bool): If true, negative duration values will
     be coerced to 0.
-If false, tests results with negative duration values will be rejected with an error.
+If false, tests results with negative duration values will be rejected with an error. include (bool): If true, a new invocation will be created and included in the parent invocation. realm (str): realm used for the new invocation created if `include=True`.
+    Default is the current realm used in buildbucket.
 ### *recipe_modules* / [runtime](/recipe_modules/runtime)

 #### **class [RuntimeApi](/recipe_modules/runtime/api.py#8)([RecipeApi](/recipe_engine/recipe_api.py#856)):**